Updated: Nov 28, 2022

 A bond must be posted, and a comprehensive periodic report of income and expenses must be given to the court in cases where a conservator is charged with managing a person's finances.

-A conservator is required to provide periodic status reports on the conservatee's health and condition, as well as the actions taken by the Conservator in carrying out his or her responsibilities.
+A conservator must provide periodic status reports on the conservatee's health and condition, as well as the actions taken by the Conservator in carrying out his or her responsibilities.

-A conservator is normally entitled to reimbursement for fair costs, which must be approved by the court.
+A conservator is normally entitled to reimbursement for fair costs, which the court must approve.

 Find an Estate Planning Lawyer in Los Angeles

-1000Attorneys.com is a referral service that matches you with a fitting Estate Lawyer that can best handle your unique case.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a Estate Lawyer that can best handle your unique case.
 You can complete our submission form or contact us through our 24/7 live chat for a free case consultation.